prjemian/hdf5gateway/hdf5gateway/trunk/hdf5gateway.rst

 Export data from IgorPro
 -------------------------------------------------------

-To write a simple dataset :math:`I(Q)`, one might write this IgorPro code:
+To write a simple dataset *I(Q)*, one might write this IgorPro code:

 	.. code-block:: guess
 		:linenos: